 TWA (Teeny Weeny Afro)

-The TWA is a bold, confident hairstyle that showcases the natural beauty of 4C hair in its short form.
-This style involves cutting the hair to a short length, typically no more than an inch or two, which allows the natural curl pattern to shine through.
-A TWA is ideal for those embracing their natural texture and can be easily maintained with regular trims and moisturizing.
-It’s a chic, minimalist style that celebrates individuality and can be dressed up or down depending on the occasion.
+TWA is a self-assured style of hair with a natural beauty of 4C hair in short.
+This is a form of haircutting where the hair is cut to a short length usually not exceeding one inch or two, making the natural pattern of the hair curl to shine.
+A TWA is best suited to those who do not mind their natural texture and can be easily kept with frequent trims and moisturizing.
+It is a high end, minimalist fashion that embraces individuality and may be worn both up and down depending on the event.

 Afro Puff with Braids